syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Print-Grid.md

 # Print

-You need to use `print()` method from Grid instance to print the Grid.
-You can add Print option in Toolbar item by adding `PrintGrid` in `ToolbarItems`.
+Use the `print()` method from Grid instance to print the grid.
+You can add Print option in Toolbar item by adding the `PrintGrid` in `ToolbarItems`.

 {% tabs %}